18F/handbook/_pages/how-we-work/equipment.md

 ## Repairs

-If 18F-issued equipment fails due to manufacturer defects or accidental damage:
+If TTS-issued equipment fails due to manufacturer defects or accidental damage:

-- 18F will cover the full cost of repairs or replacement of the device, regardless of the warranty status of the device.
-This applies to all 18F-issued hardware and peripherals.
+- TTS will cover the full cost of repairs or replacement of the device, regardless of the warranty status of the device.
+This applies to all TTS-issued hardware and peripherals.
 - Employees are responsible for informing Team Ops in [#equipment](https://gsa-tts.slack.com/messages/equipment) of the damage or need for repair by the close of business one business day following the damage.
 - If either your laptop or your phone is in need of repair, please go to [#teamops](https://gsa-tts.slack.com/messages/teamops/) for advice.
-They will likely either ask you to take it to an Apple Store (18F will pay for the repairs), or ship it back to 18F (we'll ship you a new laptop).
+They will likely either ask you to take it to an Apple Store (TTS will pay for the repairs), or ship it back to TTS (we'll ship you a new laptop).
 - If you need to take your laptop to the Apple Store, you can check to see if it's under warranty with the hardware serial number [here](https://checkcoverage.apple.com/).
 If it is not under warranty, Team Ops will walk you through how to take care of the cost for repair.
 - If you need to leave your laptop for repairs at the Apple Store, double check that your hard drive is [encrypted with FileVault](http://support.apple.com/en-us/HT4790).
 As a reminder, GSA IT sets up your laptop with FileVault encryption.
 You can check it in your System Preferences to see that it's there and properly set up.

 ## <a id="stolen-or-lost">Lost or stolen equipment</a>

-If 18F issued equipment is lost or stolen, follow these mandatory steps.
-Employees must follow the GSA procedures for lost or stolen equipment or missing PIV cards, and alert 18F in [#equipment](https://gsa-tts.slack.com/messages/equipment):
+If TTS issued equipment is lost or stolen, follow these mandatory steps.
+Employees must follow the GSA procedures for lost or stolen equipment or missing PIV cards, and alert TTS in [#equipment](https://gsa-tts.slack.com/messages/equipment):

 1. Inform [#equipment](https://gsa-tts.slack.com/messages/equipment) within one business day of learning the equipment is stolen or lost.
 2. Call 911 or a local police station when you suspect theft has occurred.